samyarj/Law-and-Technology-Club-Website/README.md

 ## Getting Started 🚀

 - To run the website locally, simply clone the repository and run `src/index.html`.
-- The website is also hosted online: https://droit-tech-udem.com/

 ## File structure 📁